davorg/dmp/chapters/chapter08.md

 	37: }

 This code is not the best way to achieve this.
-We’ll see a far better way when we examine the module Parse::RecDescent in chapter 11, but in the meantime let’s take a look at the code in more detail to see where it’s a bit kludgy.
+We’ll see a far better way when we examine the module Parse::RecDescent in [Chapter 11](/chapter11.html), but in the meantime let’s take a look at the code in more detail to see where it’s a bit kludgy.